omega-gg/clientVBML/README.md

 ## Usage

-    clientVBML <backend> <function> <url>
+    clientVBML <url>

-    backend  : The name of the VBML backend. function : The name of the VBML function. url      : The url we want to retrieve.
+    Where <url> is the resource you want to retrieve and extract.

 ## Technology